grassrootseconomics/docs.grassecon.org/docs/commons/template.md

-# **Grassroots Economic Commons Agreement Template (GECAT) v1.22 (en)**
+# Economic Commons Template (ECT) v1.3 (en)

-## **About**

-This template for general implementation defines a viable Economic Commons as an open association of people and organizations, where mutually defined Instruments are utilized by General Members who jointly oversee essential Core Service Providers as active stewards, subject to Guardians as passive custodians with protective governance rights of arbitration and final veto.
-All capitalized terms as well as Aims, Principles, Jurisdiction, Definitions, Organization and Notices are defined in this template.

-## **Aim**

-Community creation and maintenance of Instruments for inclusive well-being.
+## Purpose of Economic Commons - Ways & Means  {#purpose-of-economic-commons-ways-&-means}

+The Purpose of an Economic Commons is to enable resource cooperation for well-being.
+This is achieved through mutually accepted and defined Instruments sharing surplus value, cost and risk equitably between real people and associations subscriber Members as follows:

+1. Producers and Users - creators of economic value and Instrument from shared use of Commons.
+2. Steward - active providers of core Commons development and management services
+3. Guardians - communication obligations and passive veto rights over Commons use.

-## **Principles**
+## Organising Principles {#organising-principles}

-The core Principles of an Economic Commons include the following Values:

 1. **Care for People** – collaboration and vision driven care for oneself and others’ well-being and happiness
 2. **Care for the Environment** - support environmental protection and regeneration,  minimize use of finite resources for economic activity, ecosystem management approach to farming and business development.
-3. **Equity** - affordable and secure access to Instruments, land, resources, knowledge & care for members from different backgrounds, age, gender and religion.
+3. **Fairness** - fair and secure access to Instruments, land, resources, knowledge & care for members from different backgrounds, age, gender and religion.
 4. **Reciprocity** – mutual sharing of risk, cost and surplus
-5. **Non-Dominance** - no person or association to have dominant rights over any other person or association’s resources like data, finances, intellect, materials and freedom.
+5. **Non-Dominance** - no person or association to have dominant rights over another person or association’s resources eg. data, finances, intellect, materials and freedom.
-6. **Resilience** - ensure the continuation of community based systems /commons and prepare for economic, political, climate and other shocks
+6. **Resilience** - capacity to prepare for, address and adapt to economic, political, climate and other events in order to ensure sustainable community based systems/commons.

-Note that each Association of Member’s signing such an Agreement should be specific with how these Values are incorporated into objective and measurable Principles and Good Practices.
+Note that principals should be specific with how these Values are incorporated into objective and measurable Principles and Good Practices.

-## **Jurisdiction**

-1. An Economic Commons, as an associative and participatory Agreement, transcends jurisdiction and is tax transparent
-2. Everything in this Agreement is consistent with national law.
-3. Any usage of Instruments are between willing Members who must satisfy themselves that usage is lawful in their jurisdiction
-4. Data may be shared internationally between Members in different jurisdictions

-## **Instruments**
+## Institutions and Instruments {#institutions-and-instruments}

-### **Ledger**
+###

-A Ledger is an Instrument maintained by Core Service Providers that acts as a Instrument registry and execution system with the following properties:
+    Ledger  {#ledger}

+Ledgers are shared digital accounting databases which enumerate and qualify Instruments subject to mutual agreements or organizational rules.

-1. **Instruments** are agreements or contracts created and used by willing Members.
+1. **Instruments** -  bilateral mutual agreements or contracts between Members.
-2. **Publishing**: Any Instrument must be Published on a Ledger to be considered valid.
-To Publish an Instrument it must be encoded into a form that is readable and executable on the Ledger.
-3. **Management**: A Ledger is managed by Core Service Providers or agreements between Members and external Ledger service providers.
-4. **Issuer: **The issuer of an Instrument is an individual Member or association of Members who agreed in writing to be joint and severally liable for an Instrument that is Published on a Ledger.
+2. **Registration** - publication of Instruments in machine-readable form executable on the Ledger.
+3. **Management** - Core Service Providers manage Ledgers subject to Clearing Agreements
+4. **Issuer: **Members individually or in association mutually agree in writing to meet obligations of registered Instruments.

-### **Voucher**
+###
+    Community Asset Voucher (CAV) {#community-asset-voucher-cav}

+A Community Asset Voucher (CAV) is an instrument used within an Economic Commons to facilitate economic transactions and foster community development.
+CAV is designed to promote local trade, social cohesion, & sustainable practices.
+It can be considered both grassroots and circular in nature.
+As a grassroots instrument, CAV is often initiated and managed by local communities, enabling them to address their specific economic needs and priorities.
+It also embodies circular principles by incorporating mechanisms such as trade balance, expiration & re-issuance (demurrage), as well as drawing inspiration from indigenous practices of rotational mutual aid.
+CAVs encourage economic interactions that prioritize community well-being and the equitable distribution of resources while promoting sustainable and regenerative practices

-**Voucher (Bilateral Instrument)** – a promise denominated in an agreed upon Unit of Account issued and accepted in exchange for money or in-kind and representing an assignable credit obligation of the Issuer.
-The following are properties of Vouchers:
+**CAV **– a promise denominated in a Unit of Account issued to an acceptor (i.e as a gift, in exchange for money or in-kind) and representing an assignable credit obligation of the Issuer to the acceptor or assignee.
+CAVs have the following properties.:

-1. Redemption Policy: If the acceptor/final holder of the Voucher presents it in payment to the Issuer, for goods or services supplied, it _must_ be accepted in payment.
-Vouchers are only redeemable for payment of the Issuer's products and _cannot be redeemed for cash_.
+1. Redemption: Vouchers presented in payment to the Issuer for goods and services supplied _must_ be accepted in payment and are therefore redeemable.
-2. Digital Representation: The Voucher is digital and defined on a secure and immutable public Ledger, where members hold accounts.
+2. Digital Representation: digital Vouchers are defined and registered securely and immutably by Members on a public Ledger.
-3. Transparency: All Instruments definitions and their usage, as well as all Member accounts are transparent to the public and considered non-confidential.
+3. Transparency: Instrument specifications are open to the general public while registered transactions are open to Members subject to the Clearing Agreement.
-4. Divisibility: Vouchers can be divided to a specified precision, as determined by the Issuer at the time of Publishing on the Ledger.
-This means that the holder of one Voucher can send a portion of the Voucher to another member, with the precision specified as a number of digits of precision by the Issuer.
+4. Divisibility: Vouchers may be divided by the Issuer to the degree of precision specified when published on the Ledger.
+So the holder of a single Voucher may assign a fraction to another Member as digitally specified by the Issuer.
 5. Name and Symbol and Contract Address: Each Voucher must have a name and symbol specified by the Issuer, and a unique Contract Address (public key).
 6. Contact Information: The Voucher must include contact information for the Holder to know how to redeem the Voucher as payment for the Issuer's products.
-The Issuer must keep this information accurate and up-to date.Unit of Account: Standard unit of measure for value in exchange.
+The Issuer must keep this information accurate and up-to date.
+7. Unit of Account: Standard unit of measure for value in exchange.
 Each Voucher issued by a Member should specify a Unit of Account.
-    1. Example: 1000 SRF Vouchers can be said to be redeemable by the Issuing Member for 1000 Kenyan Shillings worth of the Issuer’s services.
+    1. Example: 1000 Vouchers can be said to be redeemable by the Issuing Member for 1000 Kenyan Shillings worth of the Issuing Member’s products.
-7. Expiration: Vouchers may have a specified expiration date or an expiration rate.
+8. Expiration: Vouchers may have a specified expiration date or an expiration rate.
     2. Expiration Rate: For example, a Voucher with an expiration rate of 2% per month would result in a holder having 98 Vouchers at the end of the month, if the holder had 100 Vouchers at the beginning of the month.
     3. Expiration Date: For example a Voucher with an expiration date of one month would result in a holder having 0 usable Vouchers at the end of the month, if the holder had 100 Vouchers at the beginning of the month.
-8. Sink Account and Issuance Period: Expired Vouchers will accrue in a specified Ledger account determined by the Issuer after a specified Issuance period.
+9. Sink Account and Issuance Period: Expired Vouchers will accrue in a specified Ledger account determined by the Issuer after a specified Issuance period.
 This means that the balance of Vouchers in the Sink Account will increase by the sum of expired Vouchers, after the Issuance Period.
-9. Supply: The supply of Vouchers may be increased or destroyed by vote of the Issuers.
+10. Supply: The supply of Vouchers may be increased or destroyed by vote of the Issuers.
 The supply of Vouchers shall always be based on the Issuer's capacity to redeem them as payment for their products within the specified expiration.
-10. Fungibility: Each Voucher is fungible with the vouchers issued under that same contract, meaning that it is interchangeable and mixable with them.
+11. Fungibility: Each Voucher is fungible with the vouchers issued under that same contract, meaning that it is interchangeable and mixable with them.
 An account holding multiple identical Vouchers would display the sum of their quantity as their Voucher Balance minus any expired Vouchers.
-11. Bearer Instrument: The Voucher is a “digital bearer instrument”, meaning that anyone holding the access (private) key to the holder's Ledger account is considered the owner of the Voucher or Vouchers in that account.
-Note that Members may share keys.
+12. Bearer Instrument: The Voucher is a “digital bearer instrument”, meaning that anyone holding the access (private) key to the holder's Ledger account is considered the owner of the Voucher or Vouchers in that account.
+Note that Members may share keys or create accounts that require specific signing rules (like any 2 of 3 to sign).
-12. No Liability for loss or theft: The Issuing or Publishing members are not liable for lost or stolen Instruments or Accounts.
 13. Utility: The Voucher is not marketed or sold by Members as an investment product.
 It confers no additional rights or benefits beyond the redemption for the Issuer's products.
 14. Liability: The Voucher is a credit obligation with joint and several liability of the Issuer.
 This means that the Issuers are collectively and individually responsible for fulfilling the obligation of the Voucher.
-A Voucher issued by a group of Issuers is called a Community Asset Voucher.
 15. Finality: Once published and registered on the Ledger certain Immutable Information cannot change while Mutable Information can be changed by Voucher Contract Manager.
     4. Immutable Information includes:
         1. Name, Symbol